lavishm58/Assignment/README.md

 * MainCode.ipynb has two approaches FuzyMatching And Training with Classifier.

-* Output Files for all the approaches are there with similar names of them.
+* Output Files for all the approaches are there in output folder with similar names of them -
+  * -- output files have clusters with their ID and confidence score for it.
+  * -- final_output files have unique ID's by keeping first and removing all other duplicate observation

 * Detailed approach is also written in approach.pptx.